Electrolyte Replacement Recipe

 • Info on Electrolytes and Cramps

 We have found that due to the amount of water that CODE RED rebels consume, we often need to be diligent about replacing electrolytes.
-Here is some info for you about electrolytes and cramps.
-ALSO here is a video Cari did on electrolytes so please ...
+This will likely take care of many of your symptoms.
+Here are some thoughts.
+ALSO here is a video Cari did on ...

 • Help!
 I have a new itchy red rash!
 Is this Keto Rash????